-Apple officially reveals the Vision Pro headset, the standard-sized HomePod returns, the iPhone switches to USB-C...
+Apple officially revealed the Vision Pro headset, the standard-sized HomePod returned, the iPhone switched to USB-C...
 These are Apple's most important moments in 2023.

 Vision Pro

-After years of speculation about its augmented/virtual reality headset, Apple officially introduced the Vision Pro in June.
+After years of speculation about a virtual/augmented reality headset, Apple officially introduced the Vision Pro in June.
 Apple said the headset would be available in the US starting in early 2024, starting at $3,499.
-The Vision Pro lets users interact with apps as if they were floating in the air.
+The Vision Pro allows users to interact with apps as if they were floating in the air.

-The headset uses a brand new operating system called visionOS and can be controlled with your eyes and hands.
+The headset uses a brand new operating system called visionOS and can be controlled with eyes and hands.
 It also has a Digital Crown similar to the Apple Watch to switch between virtual reality and augmented reality.
-There is also a removable battery case.
+In addition, there is a removable battery case.

 The Return of HomePod

 The standard-sized HomePod returned in 2023 when Apple introduced a new model in January.
-The second-generation HomePod uses the same design as the model that was discontinued in 2021.
-However, it has fewer tweeters and two fewer microphones than the original model, and it adds a sensor to measure indoor temperature and humidity.
-In the US, the HomePod costs $299 and comes in black or white.
+The second-generation HomePod uses the same design as the model discontinued in 2021.
+However, it has fewer tweeters and two fewer microphones than the original model, and adds a sensor to measure indoor temperature and humidity.
+In the US, the HomePod costs $299 and comes in black and white.

 iPhone switches to USB-C